fanhuan/en/_posts/2022-07-25-build-kraken2-database.md

 ---
 layout: post
-title: How to build a kraken2 database from scratch.
+title: How to build a kraken2 database from scratch
 categories: [notes]
 tags: [lab note, liana]
 ---